dnguyenngoc/big-data/README.md

 ### Storage Layer

-The Storage Layer incorporates Kafka and MinIO (Object Storage), utilized for storing raw data originating from user events, backend logs, third-party raw data, and more.
+The Storage Layer integrates Kafka and MinIO (Object Storage) for storing raw data originating from user events, backend logs, third-party raw data, and more.
+This layer serves as the primary repository for a variety of data types, including raw data, warehouse data, and data mart.

 ### Computing Layer